CruzZFire/ARC_Django_MS4/README.md

 The site [(see full-size preview)](/media/screenshots/home-full.png) is based on the Django framework.
 This system consists of "Views" with different "Models" filling inside of "Templates" depending on the route taken by the user.
 The way this system works makes all transitions easy and smooth for the user, being highly intuitive, but also for the developer, making it very easy to connect the models and views from different apps.
 In this specific WebApp, user experience is supported with toast messages each time an action is completed, giving this way direct informations to the user of any progress made.

-Both the browser version and the portable device version are distributed in the same way, navigation stays fix at top and deploys as sidebar [(see browser preview)](/media/screenshots/home-full.png) making it easier to access every part of the WebApp when needed.
+Both the browser version and the portable device version are distributed in the same way, navigation stays fix at top and deploys as sidebar [(see Features)](#Features) making it easier to access every part of the WebApp when needed.
 In the portable device version, navbar is reduced to the logo and a menu icon [(see protable device preview)](/media/screenshots/home-phone.png).

 ### Strategy
 The goal is that the user has creates a profile and uses the WebApp to review and recommend books.